icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [address_us](https://github.com/smashedtoatoms/address_us) - Library for parsing US Addresses into their individual parts.
 * [Apex](https://github.com/bjro/apex) - Awesome Print for Elixir.
+* [AlloyCI](https://github.com/AlloyCI/alloy_ci) - AlloyCI is a Continuous Integration, Deployment, and Delivery coordinator, written in Elixir, that takes advantage of the GitLab CI Runner, and its capabilities as executor, to prepare and run your pipelines.
 * [AtomVM](https://github.com/bettio/AtomVM) - AtomVM allows to run Elixir/Erlang code on embedded devices such as ESP32 and STM32 microcontrollers.
 * [bupe](https://github.com/milmazz/bupe) - EPUB Generator and Parser.
 * [charm](https://github.com/tomgco/elixir-charm) - Use ANSI terminal characters to write colors and cursor positions.